Video Counselling Image

 • someone who would become an equal part of your therapeutic partnership (e.g. doesn't just sit mostly in silence for 50 minutes).

-Does this peak your interest in meeting Dean @ Havant Counselling to experience all of this this for real?
+Does this peak your interest in meeting Dean @ Havant Online Counselling, experiencing all of this this for real?

 Counsellor Dean Richardson MNCPS (Accred/Reg) - a simply private choice.